alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 Lastly, it's helpful to **standardise** the continuous data.
 This involves setting the mean of the data to zero and the standard deviation to one.

-This is beneficial when using linear regression as it speeds up the process and makes it more numerically robust.
+This is beneficial when using linear regression as it reduces the number of iterations gradient descent takes to converge and makes it more numerically robust.
 It's not necessary for Random Forrest Regression, but as we haven't decided upon a model yet, let's standardise the data.

 When doing this, we need to ensure we use the same for the test data as we did for the train data: